-A subchorionic hemorrhage is bleeding between the wall of the uterus and one of the membranes (chorion) that surrounds the embryo.
+A subchorionic hematoma or hemorrhage is bleeding between the wall of the uterus and one of the sacs (chorion) that surrounds the embryo inside the uterus.
 It is a common cause of bleeding in early pregnancy.
-It also may be called a subchorionic hematoma.

 The main symptom is vaginal bleeding.
-But some women don't have symptoms.
+But some people don't have symptoms.
 They may find out they have a hematoma during an ultrasound test.

 In most cases, the bleeding goes away on its own.
-Most women go on to have a healthy baby.
+Most people go on to have a healthy baby.
 But in some cases, the bleeding is a sign of a miscarriage or other problem with the pregnancy.
 Your doctor may want to do a follow-up ultrasound.

 Current as of: July 11, 2023